mononoken/chess/LOG.md

   Another test could be that one has to make a specific move in order to answer check.

+  A king is in check if it is under attack.
+It is under attack if a piece on the board is able to take it from the current positions.

+  To check if the white king is in check, we could loop through each black piece and see if it is attacking the king.

+  # How should we loop through each black piece?
+  - If we were to assign pieces to a player at the start, then the player would know all the pieces.
+However, we would have to remove pieces as they were taken from this list.
+  - We could loop through every square on the board, and check if the piece matches the selected color.
+    - loop through each square. if square is empty?, can move on.
+If not empty, check if piece is the right color.
+If it is the right color, see if the selected king's position is a valid_destination? for the square piece.
+    - check? is true if there is at least one piece has the king position as a valid_destination?

 20221221
   I have three types of pieces currently.
 King, rook, and bishop.
 I will later have three more types: Queen, Knight, Pawn.
 The pawn is the most interesting of the future pieces.